abenhamdine/perfLogger/README.md

 summary() accepts an options object as unique argument.

 This object can have the following properties :
-- bReset :
+- bReset : set true if you want to init (=erase) all the measurement after calling summary() (default : false)
-- sOrderAttribute :
+- sOrderAttribute : field to sort in the console summary (default : 'iDuration')
-- sOrderSens :
+- sOrderSens : sort order, 'asc' or 'desc' (default : 'desc')
-- sTitle :
+- sTitle : title to display in the console summary (default : '')
-- fCallback :
+- fCallback : hook function to pass the summary object (default : null)

 ### Summary in the console